luisevonderwiese/treeshapy/README.md

 ts.evaluate("all") # evaluate absolute values of all available indices ts.evaluate("all", "REL_TIPS") # evaluate values normalized by number of tips for all available indices
 ```
-List indices with minimum pariwise correlation (possible for binary rooted trees only)
+Evaluate indices with minimum pariwise correlation (possible for binary rooted trees only):
 ```
 ts.evaluate(10)
 ```